Travel Insurance New Zealand

 Is New Zealand Travel Insurance Mandatory for Indians

-New Zealand does not make travel insurance NZ compulsory for Indian tourists; however, it is strongly advised due to limited healthcare eligibility of visitors.
+New Zealand does not make travel insurance NZ mandatory for Indian tourists, but authorities strongly recommend it.

 Medical Expenses in New Zealand